fence-io/website/content/articles/networking/linux-network-namespace/index.md

 172.16.0.40              ether   52:45:d1:3a:b3:32   C                     clink3
 ```

+Here, we can see that to reach `app4` from `app3`, the L2 frame will use the destination MAC address `52:45:d1:3a:b3:32` for the IP destination address `172.16.0.40`.

+Same thing in `app4`

 ```
 root@ubuntu:~# nsenter --net=/run/netns/app4 arp -n
 Address                  HWtype  HWaddress           Flags Mask            Iface 172.16.0.30              ether   82:6e:c9:b4:c0:79   C                     clink4
 ```

+Note: To get the MAC address of each network interface, execute `ip addr show INTF_NAME`.

 Also you can run.